 Field Description Name The name of the list (defined while creating the list).
 Description The description of the list (defined while creating the list).
-Header Displays the metas available for the list.
-Value Displays the values for each meta in the list.
 Author The owner who created the list.
 Created The date when the list was created.
-Updated The date when the list was last updated or modified.
+Updated The date when the list was last updated or modifed.
 Count The number of lists in which the selected entity or meta value is available.
 Time Window The time window based on the value set for the "Query Last" field in the Configure Responses dialog.
 By default, all Lists data is fetched.
 Last Updated The time when Context Hub fetched and stored the lookup data in cache.